51 Easy Christmas Craft Ideas

 25. Cupcake Liner Christmas Trees

 If you need to decorate for a large gathering, consider making these cupcake liner Christmas trees.
 They can be made different sizes, depending on which cupcake liner you buy.
-Go to One Perfect Day to find instructions for this project.
+Go to Hip 2 Save to find instructions for this project.

 26. Sparkly 3D Stars